Honey Pepper Chicken Rigatoni

 Season the chicken

-Pat the chicken dry, then toss with 1 teaspoon salt, 1/2 teaspoon black pepper, and 1/2 teaspoon smoked paprika until every piece is evenly coated.
+In a bowl, toss the chicken with salt, black pepper, and smoked paprika until evenly coated.

 -